 If you are visiting the UK from an EU country and you fall ill or have a medical emergency during your temporary stay in England, you can use a valid European Health Insurance Card (EHIC) / Provisional Replacement Certificate (PRC) issued by your home country to access healthcare.

 If you don’t have a EHIC card you can apply for one from the country where you normally live through www.ehic.europa.eu and selecting your national flag.

-It’s also possible to get a Provisional Replacement Certificate (PRC) if you don’t have your EHIC, this is an emergency document and will provide the same level of cover as the EHIC and is normally dated for the period of your visit to the country.
+It’s also possible to get a PRC if you don’t have your EHIC, this is an emergency document and will provide the same level of cover as the EHIC and is normally dated for the period of your visit to the country.
 Please contact your national healthcare provider to request this document.

 Visitors from the Rest of the World

-If you are visiting England from a non-EEA country, you need to ensure you are covered for healthcare through personal medical insurance for the duration of your visit, even if you are a former UK resident.
+If you are visiting England from a Non EU / EFTA country, you need to ensure you are covered for healthcare through personal medical insurance for the duration of your visit, even if you are a former UK resident.
 This is a requirement of your entry conditions to the country.